-The CCAA also allows for an out-of-the-ordinarycourse sale of the debtors' business and assets without shareholder approval, but subject to approval of the court.
+The CCAA also allows for an out-of-the-ordinary-course sale of the debtors' business and assets without shareholder approval, but subject to approval of the court.
 This might occur where a plan does not appear possible, or possible only with the proceeds of such sale.
-As in BIA proposal sales, vesting orders are regularly granted in conjunction with sale approvals in CCAA proceedings.
-Socalled "reverse" vesting orders, where liabilities are transferred out of a CCAA company, are also gaining popularity.
+As in BIA proposal sales, vesting orders are regularly granted in conjunction with sale approvals in CCAA proceedings and reverse vesting orders may be granted in exceptional circumstances.